MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Abstract

 \section{Abstract}

 Laboratory testing and medication prescription are two of the most important routines in daily clinical practice.
-Developing an artificial intelligence system that can automatically make lab test imputations and medication recommendations can save cost on potentially redundant lab tests and inform physicians in more effective prescription.
-We present an intelligent model that can automatically recommend the patients' medications based on their incomplete lab tests, and can even accurately estimate the lab values that have not been taken.
-We model the complex relations between multiple types of medical entities with their inherent features in a heterogeneous graph.
-Then we learn a distributed representation for each entity in the graph based on graph convolutional networks to make the representations integrate information from multiple types of entities.
-Since the entity representations incorporate multiple types of medical information, they can be used for multiple medical tasks.
-In our experiments, we construct a graph to associate patients, encounters, lab tests and medications, and conduct the two tasks: medication recommendation and lab test imputation.
-The experimental results demonstrate that our model can outperform the state-of-the-art models in both tasks.
+Developing an artificial intelligence system that can automatically make lab test imputations and medication recommendations can save costs on potentially redundant lab tests and inform physicians of a more effective prescription.
+We present an intelligent medical system (named MedGCN) that can automatically recommend the patients' medications based on their incomplete lab tests, and can even accurately estimate the lab values that have not been taken.
+In our system, we integrate the complex relations between multiple types of medical entities with their inherent features in a heterogeneous graph.
+Then we model the graph to learn a distributed representation for each entity in the graph based on graph convolutional networks (GCN).
+By the propagation of graph convolutional networks, the entity representations can incorporate multiple types of medical information that can benefit multiple medical tasks.
+Moreover, we introduce a cross regularization strategy to reduce overfitting for multi-task training by the interaction between the multiple tasks.
+In this study, we construct a graph to associate 4 types of medical entities, i.e., patients, encounters, lab tests, and medications, and applied a graph neural network to learn node embeddings for medication recommendation and lab test imputation. we validate our MedGCN model on two real-world datasets: NMEDW and MIMIC-III.
+The experimental results on both datasets demonstrate that our model can outperform the state-of-the-art in both tasks.
+We believe that our innovative system can provide a promising and reliable way to assist physicians to make medication prescriptions and to save costs on potentially redundant lab tests.